infinitered/open-source/Continuous-Deployment-Setup-NPM.md

   - If you see `Contact Repo Admin`, you will need to be given admin permissions on CircleCI.
 See [Jamon](https://github.com/jamonholmgren) about this.
 6. Set Up Project
   - Select `Linux` for the operating system and `Node` for the language
-7. Commit your code changes and push to github
+7. Copy the basic config.yml to `.circleci/config.yml`, commit your code changes and push to github `master`
 8. Choose `Start building` to initiate the first CI build
 9. Enable builds from forked pull requests.
 Go to project settings > Advanced Settings, then toggle on `Build forked pull requests`